jump-dev/MathOptInterface.jl/docs/src/apimanual.md

 Avoid storing extra copies of the problem when possible.
 This means that solver wrappers should not use `CachingOptimizer` as part of the wrapper.
-Instead, just implement `copy!` if the solver's API does not support an `addvariable!`-like API.
+Instead, just implement `copy!` if the solver's API does not support an `add_variable`-like API.
 Let users or JuMP decide to use `CachingOptimizer` instead.

 ### JuMP mapping